 Being charged with a criminal offence can be a very daunting experience for the person charged and their family.
 It is important that when facing such serious matters that you are looked after by someone who has experience in understanding your worries and with the legal knowledge to get you through this trying time.

-David Schier has 18 years of experience as a legal practitioner in the area of Criminal law having represented persons in the Childrens Court, Local Courts, District Court and Supreme Court of NSW.
+David Schier has over 20 years of experience as a legal practitioner in the area of Criminal law having represented persons in the Childrens Court, Local Courts, District Court and Supreme Court of NSW.

 At D M S Lawyers, we can assist you in a wide range of criminal offences in Local, District and Supreme Court including: –